mdn/content/files/en-us/web/api/storage_api/storage_quotas_and_eviction_criteria/index.md

 For example, if the device has a 1 TiB hard drive, the browser will allow an origin to use up to 600 GiB.

-Like with Firefox, because this quota is calculated based on the total disk space to avoid fingerprinting, an origin might not actually be able to reach its quota.
+Like with Firefox, because this quota is calculated based on the hard drive total size to avoid fingerprinting, an origin might not actually be able to reach its quota.

 #### Safari